 Rony Alfandary, Ph.D., is a clinical social worker.
-He is a senior lecturer at the School of Social Work at the University of Haifa and is the Director of the Post-Graduate programme of Psychoanalytic Psychotherapy at Bar-Ilan University.
+He is a senior lecturer at the School of Social Work at the University of Haifa and was the Director of the Post-Graduate programme of Psychoanalytic Psychotherapy at Bar-Ilan University until 2022.

 Rony graduated from Trent Polytechnic, Nottingham University, England, in 1986 where he received his BA (Honors) in Photography.
 He completed his MA in Social work at Nottingham University in 1992.
 He completed a three year post-graduate programme at Bar-Ilan University in Israel in 1998.
 He completed his P.hD at the the Program for Hermeneutics and Cultural Studies at Bar-Ilan University in 2012.